 Most pilgrims looked for the site of this event on the eastern shore between En Gev and Kursi (the side of Wadi Semakh).
 At Kursi are the ruins of a Byzantine monastery at what is thought to have been Gergesa as the place recorded for this event in some early manuscripts.

 One pilgrim could not imagine a herd of pigs being able to drown themselves along the shore and looked at some of the nearby sheer cliffs and described the place as a "lover's leap" and the swine might have instead ran off the edge of the cliff.
-There is a steep cliff overhanging the shore to the south of Kursi, but it is not directly over the water.
+There is a low cliff overhanging the shore to the south of Kursi at Noqeib that is close to water level.

 Photo of the Semakh Delta July 2006, Lake Tiberias

-During a tour of Israel I bought a small inflatable boat in Tiberias and set out from a northwestern beach south of Magdala.
+During a one of my tours of Israel I bought a small inflatable boat in Tiberias and set out from a northwestern beach south of Magdala.
 To my left was Mt.
 Arbel.
 There are numerous burial caves along the SE face of Arbel and other caves on the mountain reportedly used by revolutionaries during the reign of Herod the Great as reported by the Roman era historian Josephus.
-As I rowed nearer to Magdala, the lakeshore road was above me far to my left.
+As I rowed nearer to Magdala, the lakeshore road was above me to my left.
 From the lakeside road the land quickly descended to the lake.
 I rowed as fast as fast as I could toward Magdala, then one of my plastic-aluminum oars snapped with half of it descending to the bottom as my hand did not reach it in time.
 I had to use my remaining oar to paddle to shore as I was a long ways from shore and did not want to break my remaining oar.
 I saw the lake bottom was deep all the way to a narrow shelf near the shore.
-The area was strewn with talus boulders from the mountain and road construction.
+The area was strewn with talus boulders from the steep mountain and road construction.
 Stepping out of my boat and on to the shore I climbed a steep rise up to the asphalt road and walked back to the beach where I started.
 I do not think this is the place where the swineherds were.
 According to Josephus, Magdala was a large Jewish town.
 This mountain descending into the sea was in a Jewish neighborhood that would not have easily tolerated swineherds in their vicinity.
 On the other side of the lake were the Gentile towns of Hippos and Gadara of the Decapolis nearer to Kursi.

 NW Corner of 'Sea of Galilee' July 2006